Dying Light: Gameplay

 Dying Light contains a dynamic day–night cycle.
 During the day, players can set traps, save random survivors, and make their way to airdrops.
 The infected are slow, apathetic, and easily visible and they can be easily avoided.
 Players can use environmental traps, such as spikes, electrified fences, and gas tanks, to kill the infected.
 At night, the infected transform to become much more dangerous.
 Without daylight, the senses of the infected become more acute and accurate.
-They can also sprint after the player character, inflict more damage, and gain the ability to jump and climb buildings.
-In order for players to avoid contact, they need to use their "survivor sense" to locate and avoid the infected.
+They can sprint after the player character, inflict more damage, and gain the ability to jump and climb buildings.
+For players to avoid contact, they need to use their "survivor sense" to locate and avoid the infected.
 If the player character is spotted, they can use distractions and traps to reduce the number of infected.
 Players' main defence against the infected is ultraviolet light, which slows their movement.
 At safehouses, players can adjust the time of day, skipping night altogether if the player does not feel ready.

 The game features a variety of enemies, including the slow, low-level Biters, Bombers which explode when the player character gets too close, Virals which can run quickly, and dangerous Volatiles which only appear at night.
-The majority of the game's combat utilises melee weapons, with more than 100 weapons and over 1000 weapon possibilities through crafting and customisation.
+The majority of the game's combat utilises melee weapons, with more than 100 weapons and over 1500 weapon possibilities through crafting and customisation.
 The melee weapons have a limited lifespan and will become degraded and broken if players use them in combat for a long time.
 Players can repair a weapon a limited number of times or dismantle it for parts.
 Crafting weapons requires crafting ingredients, such as gauze and metal parts, and a blueprint, which can be scavenged or purchased from a shop.
-In the second half of the game, players can also use ranged firearms: two types of assault rifles and a variety of small firearms and shotguns.
+In the second half of the game, players can use ranged firearms: two types of assault rifles and a variety of small firearms and shotguns.
 Firearms do not break or degrade, but ammunition is generally scarce and the sound from them will attract enemies.
-Weapons are categorised into different rarities, which are indicated by a weapon's color.
-Players can also utilise other items such as firecrackers, which distract enemies, and explosives like molotov cocktails, to aid combat.
+Weapons are categorised into different rarities, which are indicated by a weapon's colour.
+Players can utilise other items such as firecrackers, which distract enemies, and explosives like molotov cocktails, to aid combat.
 In addition, parkour mechanics are integrated with combat.